kampfwuffi/Sovol-SV08-Optimized-Macros/README.md

 ## **STEP 2: New code for Klipper  (Macro.cfg & printer.cfg)**

+> [!TIP]
-Attention: Be sure to have backups of original Macro.cfg and printer.cfg with your serial numbers!
+> Be sure to have backups of original _Macro.cfg_ and _printer.cfg_ with your serial numbers!
+>

-You can compare your original code with this new code here to see all changes (paste original code in left column, new code in right column): https://editor.mergely.com
+>You can compare your original code with this new code here to see all changes (paste original code in left column, new code in right column): https://editor.mergely.com

 ### **Macro.cfg**